 One of the key words of the holistic approach is context.
 Medical problems are seen in the context of the whole person, where mind and body are viewed as a single interconnected system.
 As individual health is importantly influenced by the social and environmental context we live in, a holistic approach to medicine also attends to what’s happening in the bigger picture of our world.
-This is particularly important at the moment, as many of the biggest threats to human health are related to planetary issues like climate change, resource depletion and rising toxin levels.
-For example, as the world’s oil supplies become depleted over the next few decades, food production and distribution systems dependent on oil are likely to be disrupted.
-This could lead to food shortages in counties like Britain that are net importers of food.
+This is particularly important at the moment, as we face potentially devastating threats to human health related to planetary issues like climate change, resource depletion and rising toxin levels.

 What most concerned Chris was the way that big issues like these were either ignored by mainstream media or viewed as beyond our power to change.
 He saw a clear parallel to the denial and hopelessness often experienced by those with severe addiction problems.
 For example, someone dependent on alcohol may minimise problems caused by their drinking because they fear they might not be able to cope without it.
 In a similar fashion, countries and companies dependent on oil have sought to block action on climate change or even deny that there is such a problem.
 As an addictions specialist, Chris saw that his experience of helping people face and tackle disturbing realities could also be applied to global issues.
 Much influenced by his close working with US author and activist Joanna Macy over more than three decades, in Active Hope, the book they wrote together, they explore how to strengthen our capacity to respond to concerns about our world.
-See The Great Turning for more on this.